sustainsw/sustainsw.github.io/pages/people.md

     <div class="row">
         {% capture intro_mark_thurston %}
         <a href="https://www.plymouth.ac.uk/staff/mark-thurston">Dr Mark
-        Thurston</a> is a consultant radiologist with an interest in medical imaging applications of computer vision techniques.
+        Thurston</a> is a consultant musculoskeletal radiologist at University Hospitals Plymouth NHS Trust and Honorary Clinical Lecturer at University of Plymouth.
+His research interests focus on the medical imaging applications of computer vision techniques.
 He has published numerous peer-reviewed publications on categorisation of medical imaging investigations including CT, X-rays and nuclear medicine scans.